Dating during divorce. It’s so tempting!

 Unless your spouse is as calm and spiritually evolved as a zen master, when s/he finds out you are dating someone else, it’s going to feel like s/he just got sucker-punched in the gut.
 That, in turn, will make dealing with your spouse way harder.
 It will also make settling your case amicably much more challenging.

-2. Dating during divorce can negatively affect the amount of spousal support you receive.
+2. Dating during divorce can reduce the amount of spousal support you receive.

 If you live in a state that still recognizes fault in divorce, then your “adultery” may affect your ability to receive spousal support.
 It may also reduce the amount of spousal support you receive.